 What is the State Seal of Biliteracy (SSB)?

-Did you know that students who reach the Advanced Placement (AP) level in world language may qualify for the California State Seal of Biliteracy award?
+Did you know that students who reach a 4th year or Advanced Placement (AP) level in world language may qualify for the California State Seal of Biliteracy award?
 This award recognizes high school graduates who have attained a high level of proficiency in listening, speaking, reading, and writing in one or more languages, in addition to English.
 Please encourage your child to continue their world language study and speak to their counselor for more information about this prestigious award.

 While there are countless benefits to earning the Seal of Biliteracy, these are among the most salient for students: